Duplicate & low-quality content has become a common issue for E-commerce websites. And if it doesn’t handle appropriately then it gets worse.

 Since a manufacturer shares a similar type of content to all brands and this leads to a lot of websites having exact matching content on their product pages.

-Moreover, identical product description becomes a major hurdle when a brand wants to increase the number of platforms they are using to sell their products.
+Moreover, an identical product description becomes a major hurdle when a brand wants to increase the number of platforms they are using to sell their products.

 For example, if an organization is already selling products through its website and now wants to sell their products on Amazon as well.
 And the organization uses the exact product description on both the websites.